 - We used to have old black fans with gold accents and half the light fixtures were dangling or not even working.

 - Grab a new ceiling fan w/ light and you get an instant update to a room.

-- Tip: We decided to make sure that as we updated each room we stuck with a similar color and style of fan.
-That way the master bedroom didn’t have leaf looking fan blades while our son’s room had a space themed fan.
+- Tip: We decided to make sure that as we made home renovation updates to each room, that we stuck with a similar color and style of fan.
+That way the master bedroom didn’t have leaf looking fan blades while our son’s room had a space-themed fan.

 - New fans can range from $60-$200 and you can search for your favorite colors, styles and brands pretty easily on Amazon.com.